Chai112/Deep-Crimson-Chess/README.md

-# SHCR - Shallow Crimson
+# Deep Crimson Chess Engine
-### A deep learning chess analysis engine
-### by Chaidhat Chaimongkol
+### A deep learning chess analysis engine --- by Chaidhat Chaimongkol
-Version 1 started on 2020, 26 December
+Deep Crimson 1 started on 2020, 26 December\
-Version 2 started on 2022, 9 June
+Deep Crimson 2 started on 2022, 9 June

 # Promises
 - Program must evaluate moves by itself (no using Stockfish/other engines during runtime)
 - Program must not use book moves
 - No closely copying ideas/code from Stockfish or any other well-known engines

-Extra handicap opportunity:
-- The computer should have 1/10th of the time of the human.

 # Early Ideas/Concepts
 ## Concept 1: Brute Force/ Monte Carlo Search/Min-max/Alpha-beta pruning